 - b.
-Creating the directory specified by the serverdir value in the workfile. - c.
+Creating the directory specified by the serverdir value in workfile. - c.
 Moving the OpenVault database and logs into the directory specified by the serverdir value. - d.
-Making the host specified by virtualhost be the same hostname address used by the OpenVault server and all drive control programs (DCPs) and library control programs (LCPs) on node1. - 9.
-Exit ov_admin. - 10.
-Verify that the DCPs and LCPs are running on node1 by using the ov_stat(8) command with the -ld options, which should show ready in the LCP State and DCP State fields (output condensed here for readability):
+Making the host specified by virtualhostvalue be the same hostname address used by the OpenVault server and all drive control programs (DCPs) and library control programs (LCPs) on node1. - e.
+Starting the server. - 9.
+Exit ov_admin.